sunjay/gh-pages-es6-starter/README.md

 your own information.
 Change the license if necessary to whatever suits your project.

-5. Run `npm install` to install the dependencies.
+5. Run `yarn install` to install the dependencies.

-6. Run `npm start` to run the development server.
+6. Run `yarn start` to run the development server.
 This will automatically hot reload your code when it changes (with some limitations).

 6. Go to `http://localhost:8080` to see the app running.

-You can run `npm start` and go to that address anytime now to see your code.
+You can run `yarn start` and go to that address anytime now to see your code.

 ## Building & Deploying
-1. Run `npm run build` to compile all necessary files in a `dist` folder.
+1. Run `yarn run build` to compile all necessary files in a `dist` folder.

-2. Run `npm run deploy` to checkout `gh-pages` (created if not already there), merge master, build the code, commit and push the generated bundle.
+2. Run `yarn run deploy` to checkout `gh-pages` (created if not already there), merge master, build the code, commit and push the generated bundle.

 Deploy will use `git subtree push` as described in the article [*Deploying a subfolder to GitHub pages*](https://gist.github.com/cobyism/4730490).